 Another new pipe this week.
 Well, not so much new, but I "finished" sprucing up that Kaywoodie White Briar so that's been a fun one to smoke.
 I put finish in quotations because I'm still debating keeping the white or just going down to briar and refinishing it.
 It seems the brown on the sides is from the finish wearing away, not schmutz I can wipe off.
 I don't mind it much, but I also wouldn't mind giving myself more work just because, well, it's fun.

 Had some restoration firsts too—redoing the stem inlay and applying pipe mud.
-Someone who had this one before was a little aggressive with the reamer at the bottom of the bowl.
+Someone who had this one before was a little aggressive when reaming the pipe.
 But all in all it's smoking quite well.
 Very open, easy flow and lighter to clench than I would have thought.

 The moment you take a puff of Ten Russians, you know just what kind of smoke you're getting.
 Up and front, show stopping Latakia.
 It's Prince's guitar solo to While My Guitar Gently Weeps at the Rock & Roll Hall of Fame in 2004.
 Sure, there were other people there, they've set a foundation, but their time to shine is not today—not this stage.